whiskyechobravo/kerko/README.md

   bibliography or discover new topics may choose to navigate along the proposed facets, to refine or broaden their results.
 Since both modes are integrated into a single interface, it is possible to combine them.
-* Search syntax: boolean operators (AND, OR, NOT; AND is implicit between any two terms separated by a whitespace), logical grouping (with parentheses), sequence of words (with double quotes (")).
+* Keyword search features:
+  * Boolean operators:
+    * `AND`: matches items that contain all specified terms.
+This is the default relation between terms when no operator is specified, e.g., `a b` is the same as `a AND b`.
+    * `OR`: matches items that contain any of the specified terms, e.g., `a OR b`.
+    * `NOT`: excludes items that match the term, e.g., `NOT a`.
+    * Boolean operators must be specified in uppercase and may be translated in other languages.
+  * Logical grouping (with parentheses), e.g., `(a OR b) AND c`.
+  * Sequence of words (with double quotes), e.g., `"a b c"`.
+The default difference between word positions is 1, meaning that an item will match if it contains the words next to each other, but a different maximum distance may be selected (with the tilde character), e.g. `"web search"~2` allows up to 1 word between `web` and `search`, meaning it could match `web site search` as well as `web search`.
+  * Term boosting (with the caret), e.g., `faceted^2 search browsing^0.5`
+    specifies that `faceted` is twice as important as `search` when computing the relevance score of results, while `browsing` is half as important.
+    Boosting may be applied to a logical grouping, e.g., `(a b)^3 c`.
-* Search is case-insentitive, accents are folded, and punctuation is ignored.
+  * Keyword search is case-insentitive, accents are folded, and punctuation is ignored.
 To further improve recall (albeit at the cost of precision), stemming is also performed on terms from most text fields, e.g., title, abstract, notes.
-It relieves the user from having to specify all variants of a word when searching; for example, terms such as "search", "searches", and "searching" all return the same results.
+Stemming relieves the user from having to specify all variants of a word when searching, e.g., terms such as `search`, `searches`, and `searching` all return the same results.
 The [Snowball] algorithm is used for that purpose.
+  * Field search: users may target all fields, author/contributor fields only, or titles only.
+Applications may provide additional choices.
-* Sort options: by relevance score (only applicable with text search), by publication date, by author, by title.
+* Sort options: by relevance score (only applicable with keyword search), by publication date, by author, by title.
 * Relevance scoring: provided by the [Whoosh] library and based on the [BM25F] algorithm, which determines how important a term is to a document in the